Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Discussion

-A limitation of this study, as discussed in Section \ref{Section3.2.4}, is that the ADAGE framework estimates channel-group contributions using Channel-Group SHAP approximation.
+A limitation of this study, as discussed in Section \ref{Section3.2.4}, is that the ADAGE framework estimates channel group contributions using Channel-Group SHAP approximation.
 This approximation relies on assumptions of local linearity and independence among channel groups.
 As a result, the estimated contribution values are inherently approximate, and their direct use as exact measurements should be approached with caution.
-Furthermore, while alignment scores enable relative comparisons across models, they currently lack a solid theoretical basis as an absolute metric.
+Another limitation is that the alignment score, while enabling relative comparisons across models, currently lacks a solid theoretical basis as an absolute metric.
+In addition, uncertainties in the input data, including atmospheric noise, cloud contamination, and sensor-specific artifacts, may propagate into the estimated channel group contributions and potentially lead to misleading interpretations of model behavior.
+Therefore, the explanation results should be interpreted with appropriate caution, especially when the input data contain substantial uncertainties.
+Finally, the evaluation did not systematically cover representative climate categories.
+Therefore, the generalizability of the observed explanation patterns under diverse climatic conditions remains to be validated in future work.